corn-mendoza/PCF-DotNet-Workshop/Labs/Lab2-Core.md

 	`> cf target -o {yourorg} -s {yourspace}`

+3. Login to the apps manager web UI using the Apps Manager URL in the details above

 #### Lab 2.2: Pushing a .NET Core Application
 1. Create a new directory and create a new .NET Core MVC Application